 RMS states to complete the process online the previous owner to first submit a Notice of Disposal and then you will need to provide the following:

-- Payment for the transfer fee and any additional fees.
+- payment for the transfer fee and any additional fees and taxes (if applicable)

 To apply for a car rego transfer in person, RMS said you will need to provide the following documentation:

 - a completed Application for Transfer form

 - proof of identity (a NSW driver licence, or two other forms of identity such as your passport plus a Medicare card)

 - proof of your entitlement to register the vehicle (e.g. proof of purchase, certificate of registration)